pandalearnstocode/Notes/engine of an analytical product.md

 ### Communicate inital set of result for the data

 After developing the static code take a dump of the result.
 Present them a format which is acceptable to all the stakeholder.
 If the result and methodology looks promising then proceed to the next step.
-Otherwisse
+Otherwise go back to formulation of analytical problem and IO schema stage and reiterate.

+### Interactive proof of concept app

+Convert this proof of concept app

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTgxMzk0LDE3Njk1MzI4NTQsMTIxNTAwNz
-IyOSwtMjA5MTA5MDYwNCwtMjA4ODc0NjYxMl19
+eyJoaXN0b3J5IjpbLTMwNjI3ODM4NywxNzY5NTMyODU0LDEyMT
+UwMDcyMjksLTIwOTEwOTA2MDQsLTIwODg3NDY2MTJdfQ==
 -->